South Korea 5-day itinerary: an easy to follow guide

 One of the most authentic small towns in South Korea, Gyeongju has preserved its long-lost traditional vibe.

 As the capital of the Kingdom of Silla, Gyeongju became the center of Korean political and cultural life by 668 A.D.
-Records of Samguk Yusa, a medieval collection of historical accounts, legends, and folk tales, puts Gyeongju’s population at over 178.000 households, circa half a million inhabitants.
+Records of Samguk Yusa, a medieval collection of historical accounts, legends, and folk tales, put Gyeongju’s population at over 178.000 households, or approximately half a million inhabitants.

-Today Gyeongju is a major tourist spot, attracting 8-9 million visitors a year, including close to 1 million foreigners.
-The main points of attraction are related to the invaluable historical, architectural and cultural heritage of the Silla period.
+Today, Gyeongju is a major tourist spot, attracting 8-9 million visitors annually, including nearly 1 million foreigners.
+The main points of attraction are related to the invaluable historical, architectural, and cultural heritage of the Silla period.

 You can easily get to Gyeongju from Seoul by KTX in roughly 2 hours.

-Book your Korea Rail Pass here for when you travel around South Korea by train to more than one destination.
+Book your Korea Rail Pass here for trips around South Korea by train to more than one destination.

-Read everything you must know about Gyeongju, what to see and where to stay in this comprehensive guide!
+Our comprehensive guide covers everything you need to know about Gyeongju, including what to see and where to stay.

 Winter in Korea – the best things to do and see